bgallagher/BgOauthProvider/README.md

 ##Installation

-1. Add this project to your composer.json file.
+1. Add the module to your composer.json requirments.

     ```json
     "require": {